eyalbd2/Deep_RL_Course/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/eyalbd2/Deep_RL_Course/master/Images/ActorCriticConvergence.JPG" width="400" title="Actor Critic Converge">
 </p>
-The accumulated episodic reward and its average over the most recent 10 episodes for the actor-critic model for both limiting and not limiting the episode’s length to 200 transitions in (a) and (b), respectively.
+The accumulated episodic reward and its average over the most recent 10 episodes for the actor-critic model for both limiting and non- limited episode’s length to 200 transitions in (a) and (b), respectively.
 Notice the scale difference.
 For the acrobot environment we present similar graphs as we demonstrated for actor critic.
 Here we used a PER, which speeded up the learning convergence.

+For the acrobot environment we present similar graphs as we demonstrated for actor critic.
+Here we used a PER, which speeded up the learning convergence.
 <p align="center">
   <img src="https://raw.githubusercontent.com/eyalbd2/Deep_RL_Course/master/Images/acrobot_result_convergence.JPG" width="400" title="Acrobot DQN">
 </p>
-Thee accumulated episodic reward and its average over the most recent 10 episodes for the DQN model for the acrobot task presenting the episodic accumulated reward and its average over lat 10 episodes for each step in (a) and the average episodic accumulated reward together with its std over 10 episodes in (b).
+The accumulated episodic reward and its average over the most recent 10 episodes for the DQN model for the acrobot task presenting the episodic accumulated reward and its average over last 10 episodes for each step in (a) and the average episodic accumulated reward together with its std over 10 episodes in (b).